AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

 ### Tagline Options
 ```
-Primary: "Infrastructure on Autopilot for AI Agents"
+Primary: "Infrastructure on Autopilot for Vibe-Coded Apps"
 Secondary: "From Prototype to Production, Automatically"
-Tertiary: "The Backend Your AI Actually Needs"
+Tertiary: "The Backend Your Apps Actually Need"
 ```

 ---